AlessioGFerraioli/StatisticalDataAnalysis/README.md

 The folder includes:

-- MLRegression : Solving a two-parameters regression problem solved using the Maximum Likelihood estimation and comparing the result to the regression produced by Seaborn
+- __MLRegression__ : Solving a two-parameters regression problem solved using the Maximum Likelihood estimation and comparing the result to the regression produced by Seaborn
-- RandomSampling : Manually sampling data from a Binomial and a Poisson distribution and comparing the result to the expected PDF (Probability Density Function).
+- __RandomSampling__ : Manually sampling data from a Binomial and a Poisson distribution and comparing the result to the expected PDF (Probability Density Function).
-- covariance.py : Evaluation of the covariance of a set of data points
+- __MarginalPDF__ : Representation of the marginal pdf of a given joint probability distribution
-- marginal_pdf_ex.py : Representation of the marginal pdf of a given joint probability distribution
+- __covariance.py__ : Evaluation of the covariance of a set of data points